 Dok-Ondar you may remember is referenced in Solo: A Star Wars Story, and is a 245-year old collector on the Black Market.
-You’ll get to see him as he’s in the store as an animatronic figure.
-He’ll be able to interact with guests and cast members as we told you a while back.
+You can even see him in the store as an animatronic figure which might be even more impressive than the Hondo figure on Smuggler’s Run!
+He interacts with guests and cast members as we told you a while back.

 From the concept art this place looks super cool!
 I especially love the huge 12-foot taxidermied wampa he has standing on the right side of the store.
 Disney is saying the collection is constantly changing here so we expect it to be a place you can come and find different stuff very often.

-Among those will be both Jedi and Sith Artifacts:
+Among those are both Jedi and Sith Artifacts:

-Included will be busts of famous figures in the Star Wars universe like Mace Windu, Yoda, Palpatine, etc, or even a fancy boxed lightsaber of an unknown origin.
+Included are busts of famous figures in the Star Wars universe like Mace Windu, Yoda, Palpatine, etc, or even a fancy boxed lightsaber of an unknown origin.